kent-map/kent/theatre/canterbury-theatre.md

 In April 1780, ‘The Oaks or The Beauties of Canterbury’, written by Canterbury pastry cook and mantua maker, [Elizabeth Burgess](/18c/18c-burgess-biography/) was performed at Canterbury’s Theatre, a rickety wooden building over the Buttermarket outside Christchurch Gate.
 It was printed at her own expense and survives in full.
 The Prologues were spoken by Mr Miell and the Epilogue by Mrs Dawes.
 The Buttermarket theatre was also used by [Sarah Baker](/18c/18c-baker-biography/)

-In 1789, [Sarah Baker](/18c/18c-baker-biography/) opened the first theatre in Canterbury. e ‘New Theatre’ on Orange Street was also known as the ‘Prince of Orange Theatre’ and later, Theatre Royal (by 1851).
+In 1789, [Sarah Baker](/18c/18c-baker-biography/) opened the first theatre in Canterbury.

+‘New Theatre’ on Orange Street was also known as the ‘Prince of Orange Theatre’ and later, Theatre Royal (by 1851).

-Her success as a theatre manager was in part due to her ability to entice new actors from London to join her company in touring Kent.
-Edmund Kean, Thomas Dibdin, Charles Incledon and Joseph Grimaldi the famous clown, are just a few of the rising stars Sarah Baker gave opportunities to and later, was able to start producing patent plays.
+Sarah Baker was able to entice new actors from London to join her company touring Kent, such as Edmund Kean, Thomas Dibdin, Charles Incledon and Joseph Grimaldi the famous clown.

 Life long members of Sarah Baker’s company were Mr.John Sloman and Mr. Smollett; both wrote and performed songs in between acts.
 Mrs Baker’s daughter, also Sarah, had married Mr. William Dowton, an actor who’d joined Mrs Baker’s company in 1791.
 Dowton performed in Canterbury multiple times and ran her theatre empire after her death in 1816.